Guest Blogger – Jordana Revella: Marketing automation: Let’s get there in one piece

 With advances in technology (or what some perceive to be violations of privacy) marketers can now target audiences one to one.
 Obviously, marketers love this.
 In my opinion, consumers should love it too.
 It means less junk and more meaningful messages, based on the fact that you “Like” Pampers or Zales on Facebook, for example.

-So what is it?
-Marketing Automation is a software used by marketers to learn more about key audiences’ behaviors and interests and then automatically push out dynamic content messages to them based on that knowledge.
+Marketing Automation is software used by marketers to learn more about key audiences’ behaviors and interests and then automatically push out dynamic content messages to them based on that knowledge.
+WordPress plugins are an integral part of this process, as they provide companies with a range of tools and features to enhance their marketing efforts and improve their website’s performance.
+Some of the Top WordPress Plugins WordPress Plugins include: MailChimp, Hubspot, Marketo, and Pardot, to mention a few.

 With a variety of software-as-a-service solutions, such as Act-On, Marketo, and HubSpot, it can be difficult to know which set of capabilities is right for your organization.
 For example, Act-On is a great, affordable product with very responsive service.
 It offers a simple solution with a quick time to deployment.
 But considering it falls on the lower end of the cost scale, what are you giving up by implementing this solution?
 Maybe it doesn’t matter, given how your company plans to use it.
 Or maybe it does and two years down the road you’ll be tackling the same issue.
 Adding to the decision dilemma, if your website already lives on a platform like Sitecore, you have access to a digital marketing system that provides trigger-based email automation, personalization and A/B testing.